Updates

 6.8

-ClipAnything — Opus Clip’s proprietary multimodal AI — is genuinely impressive at identifying strong opening hooks and high-energy moments.
-It cross-references transcribed audio against social media trend data to predict engagement potential, which is why its high-scoring clips tend to be stronger on average.
-Where it consistently struggles is with context: a clip that starts mid-argument without the setup, or ends before the punchline lands, produces content that confuses viewers who haven’t seen the full episode.
+ClipAnything is strong at identifying opening hooks and high-energy moments.
+It cross-references transcribed audio against social media trend data to predict engagement potential.
+Where it consistently struggles is with context — a clip that starts mid-argument without the setup, or ends before the punchline lands.
 This is the structural ~25% rejection rate every experienced user mentions.
-It’s not fixable by prompting or settings — it’s a current limitation of how pattern-matching AI identifies engagement signals without fully assessing standalone comprehensibility.
 Plan your review workflow around it rather than hoping the AI gets better at it mid-month.

 Captions and Caption Accuracy